temporalio/documentation/docs/cloud/account-setup/users.md

 ## How to invite users to your Temporal Cloud account {#invite-users}

 :::caution
-Access to Temporal Cloud can be authorized via Google Oath single sign-on, Microsoft single sign-on, or SAML, depending on your setup.
+Access to Temporal Cloud can be authorized via Google OAuth single sign-on, Microsoft single sign-on, or SAML, depending on your setup.

 If you are using Google OAuth for single sign-on and an email address is not associated with a Google Account, the user must follow the instructions in the [Use an existing email address](https://support.google.com/accounts/answer/27441?hl=en#existingemail) section of [Create a Google Account](https://support.google.com/accounts/answer/27441).

 **Important:** Do _not_ create a Gmail account when creating a Google Account.

-If your organization uses Google Workspace or Microsoft Azure AD, and your IT administrator has enabled controls over single sign-on and permissions, then you will need to work with your IT administrator to allow logins to Temporal Cloud.
+If your organization uses Google Workspace or Microsoft Azure AD, and your IT administrator has enabled controls over single sign-on permissions, then you will need to work with your IT administrator to allow logins to Temporal Cloud.

 :::